orlangure/index-of-min/README.md

-# min-object
+# index-of-min
- Finds the index of an object with the smallest value of a given property inside an array
+ Finds the minimum value or an object with the min property in an array